 Your Library Record

-By entering your 14 digit library card number and PIN on the Patron Validation Screen you have access to your personal library record.
-You will be able to review items currently checked out on your library card, overdue and lost items and outstanding fines.
-You can pay your fines with a credit or debit card.
+By entering your 14 digit library card number or 12 digit e-card number and PIN on the Patron Validation Screen you have access to your personal library record.
+You will be able to review items currently checked out on your library card, including overdue and lost items.
 You can renew items and review the status of titles you have placed on hold.
 You can also cancel holds on items you no longer need.
 Use the Change of Address Form to report changes in your account.

 Renewing Library Materials

-Most items may be renewed a maximum of two times.
-Entertainment DVDs, videos and reference materials may not be renewed nor items for which there are pending holds or reserves.
-If the item you renew is overdue a fine will be posted to your record.
+Most items may be renewed a maximum of three times.
+Reference materials may not be renewed nor items for which there are pending holds or reserves.

-You can place a HOLD on an item free of charge from any library terminal, or over the Web by clicking "Catalog" on the Library’s Web Page.
+You can place a hold on an item free of charge from any library terminal, or over the web by clicking "Catalog" on the library’s web page.
 After searching for the title you want to reserve, select the library location to which you want the item sent and we will notify you by e-mail, a computer-generated telephone call or a postcard when it is available for pick up.
-If you need help with the Hold service, library staff will guide you through the process or place the hold for you.
+If you need help with the hold service, library staff will guide you through the process or place the hold for you.
 The maximum number of holds on a patron record at any time is 30.
-Placing a hold is free.
-However, a $1.00 fee will be charged if an item placed on hold is not canceled or picked up by the "Hold Until" date.
+If no copy becomes available, your hold may be canceled automatically.

-If you would like an e-mail reminder before your library materials are due, when they are overdue, and when items placed on hold are available for pick-up, please contact your local library agency.
-You may also submit your e-mail address online by clicking the link to the Change of Address Form.
+If you would like an e-mail reminder when your library materials are due, when they are overdue, and when items placed on hold are available for pick-up, please contact your local library agency.
+You may also submit your e-mail address online in the Enhanced My Account.